 Together with our partners in the sector and Universities UK, we have been doing a significant amount of work to prepare for Brexit.
 From 31 January 2020 to 31 December 2020, the UK will no longer be a member of the EU but will continue to be subject to EU rules and remain a member of the single market and customs union.
-This will be known as the ‘transition period’ and during this time the UK will negotiate its future trading relationship with the EU
+This is known as the ‘transition period’ and during this time the UK will negotiate its future trading relationship with the EU

 During the transition period, we will endeavour to keep you as up-to-date as possible on any changes that may affect you.

-You may also wish to keep abreast of the latest developments by monitoring the UK Council for International Student Affairs website, which summarises the pertinent updates from government.
+You may also wish to keep abreast of the latest developments by monitoring the UK Council for International Student Affairs website, which summarises the pertinent updates from the government.

 You can also contact our Admissions Team email@example.com or +44(0)151 794 3030.

-European Union students applying for entry in 2020
+EU students applying for 2021 entry

 Participation in the Erasmus+ programme

-In the event that the UK does not participate in the new Erasmus+ programme (2021/22 onwards) the University is guaranteeing that no students, due to study or work abroad in the EU in the period from 2019/20 until (and including) 2022/23 will be financially worse off as a result of the UK leaving the EU.
+In the event that the UK does not participate in the new Erasmus+ programme (2021/22 onwards) the University is guaranteeing that no students, due to study or work abroad in the EU in the period until (and including) 2022/23 will be financially worse off as a result of the UK leaving the EU.
 This includes applicants to language programmes at the University.

 Students from our Erasmus partner universities interested in coming to Liverpool

 We look forward to continuing to host students from our EU partner universities on our campus after leaving the EU.
 Students from our Erasmus partners who are interested in coming to Liverpool should contact the International Office at their home university in the first instance.